cysouw/diathesis/text/c06_adverbials.md

  \d. \* Ich wachse mich groß.
  \e. \?
 Der Zug ist sich gut angekommen.

-When the combination of adverbial and verb is considered to be a new lexicalized predicate (i.e. *totlachen, hocharbeiten*), then these predicates would be obligatorily reflexive (alike to the verbs in [@sec:reflexive-obligatory-accusative-reflexive]).
+When the combination of adverbial and verb is considered to be a new lexicalised predicate (i.e. *totlachen, hocharbeiten*), then these predicates would be obligatorily reflexive (alike to the verbs in [@sec:reflexive-obligatory-accusative-reflexive]).

 **Attested Verbs**